12 Thanksgiving Prayer Points With Scriptures to Guide You

-Another grey sky greeted us this morning.
-I went to the window and watched the raindrops cling to the spruce needles like tiny, translucent pearls.
-Pulling out my Bible for guidance, I began thanking God for his goodness as I prayed.
+Another gray sky greeted us this morning.
+Pulling out my Bible for encouragement, I began thanking God for his goodness as I prayed.
 In the process, God lifted my head and encouraged my heart.
-If this kind of prayer sounds refreshing, I invite you to join me as we explore eight thanksgiving prayer points with Scriptures to guide us.
+If this kind of prayer sounds refreshing, I invite you to join me as we explore 12 thanksgiving prayer points with Scriptures to guide us.

 Be sure to read to the end of today’s post for a free devotional eBook to help you connect with God and cultivate gratitude.